thendawg/nvezos/README.md

 **INSTALLATION INSTRUCTIONS**

+**IMPORTANT** The total size of the install is around 9GB.
+Due to expansion of the CUDA8 deb during install, around 11.5-12GB are needed, thus I recommend a minimum root partition of 12GB.

 **IMPORTANT** Your miner must be connected to the internet to run this script as it relies on other repos and git's to install all of the packages.
 Additionally, CUDA 8 is quite large, so during the course of the install up to 2GB data may be downloaded.

 You will also need to insure your monitor is connected to the primary GPU.
 Once setup, you can disconnect it, but it does need to be on the primary GPU (not onboard) during setup.